 Case series of 20 children diagnosed with ADHD treated with homeopathy for a year

-This case series will investigate the following questions: Is there evidence to suggest the validity of homeopathic treatment for this client group?
+This case series investigated the following questions: Is there evidence to suggest the validity of homeopathic treatment for this client group?
 Which particular homeopathic treatment methods seem most effective?
 More

 Attention Deficit Hyperactivity Disorder (ADHD) is a condition affecting increasing numbers of children.
 Anecdotal evidence suggests that Homeopathic treatment is effective.
 Current clinical trials have used specific homeopathic methodologies and trial structures.
 Results reflect the effectiveness of the particular approaches.
-This observational study aims to explore the variety of methodologies available, and see whether any conclusions can be reached as to what constitutes 'best practice' for this client group.
+This observational study explored the variety of methodologies available, and aimed to see whether any conclusions could be reached as to what constitutes 'best practice' for this client group.

-20 children age 5-16 from two geographical areas (Thames Valley and Northamptonshire) are being treated for a year each.
-Children receive an initial consultation and 6 follow ups at 6 week intervals, mirroring normal homeopathic practice.
-Children in Northamptonshire are seen in a clinical setting.
-Children in Thames Valley are seen in their own homes.
+20 children age 5-16 from two geographical areas (Thames Valley and Northamptonshire) were treated for a year each.
+Children received an initial consultation and 6 follow ups at 6 week intervals, mirroring normal homeopathic practice.
+Children in Northamptonshire were seen in a clinical setting.
+Children in Thames Valley were seen in their own homes.

-Outcome measures are Conners 80 point Parent's Rating scale administered at 1st consultation; 6 months and 1 year; MYMOP 2 administered at each consultation.
-At each consultation the homeopath notes the methodology used and outlines the rationale.
+Outcome measures were Conners 80 point Parent's Rating scale administered at 1st consultation; 6 months and 1 year; MYMOP 2 administered at each consultation.
+At each consultation the homeopath noted the methodology used and outlined the rationale.